 Setting goals before the meeting gives everyone a clear direction.
 This can boost productivity by 75%.
 Goals should be SMART: Specific, Measurable, Achievable, Relevant, and Time-bound.

-This way, teams can track progress and stay focused.
+This way, teams can track progress and stay focused, helping assess progress efficiently.

 Communicate the Purpose to Attendees